AgentOps-AI/agents-sdk-examples/README.md

 ## 🎯 Purpose

 The main goals of this repository are to:
-- Provide practical examples of building agents with the AgentOpsAI Agents SDK
+- Provide practical examples of building agents with Agents SDK and AgentOpsAI
 - Demonstrate best practices for agent implementation
 - Help developers understand different use cases for AI agents
 - Serve as a learning resource for getting started with AgentOpsAI